Graham-72/notifyD7/README.txt

 TROUBLESHOOTING
 ---------------

-* If Notify does not send out <em>any</em> notification emails, first check that Drupal can send email otherwise (e.g. request a password reset email).
+* If Notify does not send out any notification emails, first check that Drupal can send email otherwise (e.g. request a password reset email).
 If this does not work, the problem is with your site's email configuration, not Notify.

 * If inbound links in the notification e-mail is rendered as http://default, you may need to set the $base_url in your